-A Tenthredo species that looks very similar to the Rhogogaster viridis group.
+A Tenthredo species that looks similar to the Rhogogaster genus.
 It can be distinguished by having a head and mesonotum coriaceous and evenly covered in short stiff black hairs.
 In Rhogogaster species these are shining with sparse pale hairs.
-The green colour on olivacea is a more drab olive rather than the vibrant green of Rhogogaster though it would be unwise to make a determination on this basis alone.
+The green colour on Tenthredo olivacea is a more drab olive rather than the vibrant green of Rhogogaster though it would be unwise to make a determination on this basis alone.
 The stigma and costa is green.
-The black markings on the upper head often have the appearance of a capital H taking in the two broad parallel side stripes that extend to the back of the head and a central transverse band taking in the hind ocelli.
+The black markings on the upper head have the appearance of a capital "H" taking in the two broad parallel side stripes that extend to the back of the head and a central transverse band taking in the hind ocelli.

 Size: 9 - 12mm